 The Virginia Tech Police Department’s Residence Life Resource Officer (RLRO) Program began in April 2011.
-The program consists of three police officers that patrol the residence halls and residence quads on foot and bike.
+The program consists of four police officers that patrol the residence halls and residence quads on foot and bike.

 The officers work primarily night shift to provide maximum visibility in the residence and the dining halls and patrol the halls in both uniform and plainclothes.